matrix-org/matrix-spec-proposals/proposals/2354-streaming-file-transfer.md

 File transfer in matrix currently works by uploading a file to the server, which is then distributed over the participating servers in the room, and is available through an HTTP get request to everyone who knows the URL.
 By nescesity this has a maximum filesize and also results in a more or less permanent availablity of said file.
-For larger files, and/or files that should only be sent point to point it may be desirable to be able to send from device to device.
+For larger files, and/or files that should only be sent from point-to-point, it may be desirable to be able to send from device to device.
 As matrix already implements [WebRTC signalling for voip](https://matrix.org/docs/spec/client_server/r0.6.0#voice-over-ip), this functionality can be replicated for streaming file transfers from device to device.
 It can even be possible